sarthakpriyadarshi/VaultProtocol/README.md

 **Important Notes**:

-1. **Network Configuration**: The container must be connected to the `quorum-dev-quickstart` network to communicate with the Quorum blockchain nodes.
-This is done using `--network quorum-dev-quickstart`.
+1. **Network Configuration**: The container must be connected to the same Docker network as your Quorum blockchain nodes (typically `quorum-dev-quickstart` or `quorum-test-network`).
+Check your network name with `docker network ls | grep quorum` and use that name with `--network <network-name>`.

 2. **First Startup Behavior**: